AgathaLynn/web-development-learning-path/README.md

 ## The Goal

 ... is basically to learn programming, emphasis on web development (yeah: I'll narrow it down further once I have a little bit more knowledge under my belt).
-I'm starting out following P1xt's [Guide: Get Job ready with 1 FCC cert, 3 projects, 2 courses, and 10 books](https://forum.freecodecamp.com/t/computer-guide-get-job-ready-with-1-fcc-cert-3-projects-2-courses-and-10-books/64027)... but I'm also planning to pull in projects/steps from P1xt's other two guides [here](https://forum.freecodecamp.com/t/computer-guide-computer-science-and-web-development-comprehensive-path/64470) and [here](https://forum.freecodecamp.com/t/computer-guide-web-development-with-computer-science-foundations-comprehensive-path/64516), and may end up switching over to one or the other entirely, depending on how things go.
+I'm starting out following P1xt's [Guide: Get Job ready with 1 FCC cert, 3 projects, 2 courses, and 10 books](https://github.com/P1xt/p1xt-guides/blob/master/job-ready.md)... but I'm also planning to pull in projects/steps from P1xt's [more comprehensive guides](https://github.com/P1xt/p1xt-guides), and may end up switching over to one of those entirely, depending on how things go.

 ## This Repository